 The Covid-19 pandemic has had a huge impact on what we, as individuals do, as well as the sport and physical activity sector as a whole.
-As the strategic lead for sport and physical activity across Herefordshire and Worcestershire, we are here to provide you with the relevant support, information and guidance during this time.
+As the strategic lead for sport and physical activity across Herefordshire and Worcestershire, we are here to provide you with the relevant support, information and guidance as lockdown restrictions evolve.
 This page has been designed to provide you with the most up-to-date and trusted information with regards to reopening facilities and making the transition from lockdown to returning to sport and physical activity.

 To support sport and physical activity clubs and organisations through the COVID-19 crisis and address concerns facing the sector, Active Herefordshire and Worcestershire has delivered a series of webinars including 'How to keep your members through the current crisis' and 'How have attitudes and behaviours changed as a result of COVID-19'.
 Bitesize recordings of these webinars can be found on our YouTube channel.

 New restrictions and guidance released on 24th September means that every part of England is now in one of three Covid-19 alert levels: Tier 1 (medium), Tier 2 (high) and Tier 3 (very high).
 Both Herefordshire and Worcestershire are currently classified within Tier 1 (medium).

 New restrictions and guidance released on 24th September means that every part of England is now in one of three Covid-19 alert levels: Tier 1 (medium), Tier 2 (high) and Tier 3 (very high).
 Both Herefordshire and Worcestershire are currently classified within Tier 1 (medium).
 A summary of what this mean for sport and physical activity can be found within the Sport England Return to Play Protocols.

 What guidance, information and advice is available for sports clubs and community organisations?